most-inesctec/I2Bplus-tree/README.md

 # Citation

 > E. Carneiro, A. V. d.
 Carvalho and M. A. Oliveira, "I2B+tree: Interval B+ tree variant towards fast indexing of time-dependent data," 2020 15th Iberian Conference on Information Systems and Technologies (CISTI), Sevilla, Spain, 2020, pp. 1-7, doi: 10.23919/CISTI49556.2020.9140897.

+OR

+> Carneiro, Edgar, Alexandre Valle de Carvalho, and Marco Amaro Oliveira.
+"A Comparative Study on the Performance of the IB+ Tree and the I2B+ Tree."
+Journal of Information Systems Engineering and Management 6.3 (2021): em0142.